DeekshithaDPrakash/Triton_server_TRT/README.md

-This repo consists of guidelines to use Triton inference server suign TensorRT/TensorRT-LLM
+This repo consists of guidelines to use Triton inference server using TensorRT/TensorRT-LLM

 Note: